USEPA/workshops/lessons/r_basics.md

 - [Spatial Analysis Task View](http://cran.r-project.org/web/views/Spatial.html): One I use a lot that lists all the relevant packages for spatial analysis, GIS, and Remote Sensing in R.

 ###Google and StackOverflow
 While the resources already mentioned are useful, often the quickest way is to just turn to Google.
 However, a search for "R" is a bit challenging.
 A few ways around this.
-Google works great if you search for a given package.
+Google works great if you search for a given package or function name.
 You can search for mailing lists directly (i.e. "R-sig-geo").
 An R specific search tool, [RSeek.org](http://www.rseek.org/), has been created to facilitate this.

 One specific resource that I use quite a bit is [StackOverflow with the 'r' tag](http://stackoverflow.com/questions/tagged/r).
 StackOverflow is a discussion forum for all things related to programming.
 You can then use this tag and the search functions in StackOverflow and find answers to almost anything you can think of.